Related

 The Logistics

-This isn't a pill you pick up at the pharmacy.
-Lecanemab currently requires biweekly intravenous infusions at an infusion center, each session lasting about an hour plus monitoring time.
-An at-home injectable form is pending FDA approval as of early 2026.
-If approved, it would change the logistics considerably.
-Donanemab is given as a monthly IV infusion.
-Both drugs require regular MRI monitoring, typically every few months, to watch for side effects.
+• Lecanemab.
+Biweekly intravenous infusions at an infusion center, each session about an hour plus monitoring time.
+An at-home injectable form is pending FDA approval as of early 2026 and would change the logistics considerably.

 The Risks

 The side effect that matters most is ARIA: amyloid-related imaging abnormalities.
 That's a clinical term for brain swelling (ARIA-E) or microbleeds (ARIA-H) that show up on MRI scans.
 In clinical trials, ARIA occurred in 17% of lecanemab patients and roughly 30% of donanemab patients.
 Most cases were mild and resolved without symptoms.
 Some weren't.
 A small percentage of participants experienced headaches, confusion, dizziness, nausea, or visual disturbances.
 In rare cases, ARIA led to hospitalization.
-Three deaths in the donanemab trial were linked to ARIA complications.
+Three deaths in the donanemab trial were linked to ARIA complications.2

 Who Qualifies

-And this is where families often hit the wall.
+This is where families often hit the wall.
 The diagnosis comes, the drug exists, but the window for treatment may have already closed.
 Early detection matters more now than it did five years ago, precisely because these drugs only work in that early window.

 What Is Coming Next

 Beyond lecanemab and donanemab, the pipeline is active.
 BrightFocus Foundation's 2026 forecast notes that research is expanding beyond amyloid-only targets.
 Drugs addressing tau protein tangles and neuroinflammation are in Phase 2 trials.
 Others target synaptic repair.
 None are available yet.
-Planning around future drugs is premature, but knowing the field is moving matters for morale and for long-term care planning conversations.
+Planning around future drugs is premature, but knowing the field is moving matters for morale and for long-term care planning.

 What to Do With This Information